-The duties and responsibilities of a company director are set out in the Companies Act 2006, the articles of association and any service contract that is put in place between a director and the firm.
-The Companies Act 2006 outlines a statutory regime for directors’ duties, which consists of seven principle requirements:
+The duties and responsibilities of a company director are set out in the Companies Act 2006, the articles of association, the shareholders’ agreement, and the service contract between the director and the firm.
+The Companies Act 2006 outlines the statutory regime for directors’ duties, which consists of seven principle requirements:

-A company’s articles of association provides supplementary information about directors’ rights, duties, and powers as authorised by shareholders in accordance with the provisions of the Companies Act.
+A company’s articles of association provide supplementary information about directors’ rights, duties, and powers, as authorised by shareholders in accordance with the provisions of the Companies Act 2006.
 These general management duties may include: